Defining issue types, fields, and workflows

 8. Automate all the things

 I’ve saved the best tip for last!
 Automation allows you to collect data efficiently and correctly.
-JIRA offers two easy ways to create great issues with rich data support.

-With JIRA 6.1 we’ve made it easy to add fields right from the issue detail screen.
+It’s easy to add fields right from the issue detail screen.